dtrelogan/react-formstate/docs/otherInputTypes.md

 Working example [here](https://dtrelogan.github.io/react-formstate-demo/?form=otherinputs) using react-bootstrap components.

-**Note this is to demonstrate that react-formstate can handle state values to drive these input types. react-formstate is NOT intended to be an input component library, nor should it be.
-Use something like react-bootstrap for that.**
+This is only meant to demonstrate that react-formstate can work with these input types. react-formstate is NOT intended to be an input component library.
+That's what something like react-bootstrap is for.

-That being said, these templates should help beginners out a lot, and understanding how the onChange code works for the Select input and for the CheckboxGroup input is very useful.
+That being said, these templates should help beginners out a lot, and understanding how the onChange code works for the Select input and for the CheckboxGroup input is especially useful.

 ```es6
 import React, { Component } from 'react';